 Following his fellowship, Dr. Oyer was delighted to return to MUSC to join the faculty in the Otolaryngology Department.
-He is a board-certified otolaryngologist and received the Jack Anderson Award for the highest score in the nation on the American Board of Facial Plastic & Reconstructive Surgery examination.
+He is board-certified in both Otolaryngology and Facial Plastic & Reconstructive Surgery and received the Jack Anderson Award for the highest score in the nation on the American Board of Facial Plastic & Reconstructive Surgery examination.